junxit/us-congress-bills-111/metadata.md

 - 2009-07-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 417 - 5 (Roll No. 603).
 - 2009-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 417 - 5 (Roll No. 603).
+- 2009-07-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.